Ben-Ganon/Obsidian_Olympus_DnD/Gear and Items/Weapons.md

 Does blunt damage

 #### Lyre
+Magical Instrument given from the gods, this weapon deals small amounts of magical damage and can boost healing boons.

 #### Aspída Sfentónas
 Sling Shield, both a defensive shield and a sling in the same item.